Low fat. No fat. Reduced fat.

 The Pain-Fat Connection

 When you think about fat, you probably imagine your cells storing the excess fat that your body doesn’t need.
 Too many fat cells equals weight gain — and weight gain can mean a whole host of other health issues.However, it’s not just the stress of carrying that excess weight that causes health problems.
 When you have too many fat cells, they undergo a metabolic process that essentially turns them into a trigger for inflammation.
 Inflammation is the underlying cause of almost all serious diseases, including diabetes, cardiovascular disease, asthma, cancer, digestive disorders and rheumatoid arthritis.
+Having treatment options for eating disorders will help lessen the inflammation and other complications.

 What to Eat